SoftlySplinter/zProfessions/01_hlasm.md

 * RMODE - Residency Mode.
 Where the program is loaded.

 Most often the same and 31, unless there's a damn good reason not to.

+## Multi-threading
+*How to mess up many things at the same time*

+In z/OS an Address Space is created for a program, synonymous with a process.
+A TCB is synonymous with a thread. z/OS core services run as address spaces too.

+Address space is a virtual sandbox which contains the program, providing virtualised memory just for the program so one program cannot affect others (unless the program is authorised, and it's still difficult to do).
+Anything executing inside the address space is a TCB or SRB.

+The main task is on a single TCB, which is allowed to spawn more TCBs (each of which can spawn TCBs).
+Parents are in charge of starting and stopping child tasks, the parent will ABEND if it finishes before its children.

+### ATTACHX Macro
+Creates a new task specified by the EP parameter (EP contains the load module to attach).

+You can pass a parameter list to the attached load module, if the task is sucessfully attached, R1 contains the TCB address if the new subtask, which is required to control the subtask.

+### Allowing TCBs to communicate
+Inter-task communication allows co-ordination of the workload in the system - typically through ECBs.

+An ECB is a full word (4 bytes) on a full word boundary.
+Bit 1 indicates someone is WAITing on the ECB, bit 2 indicates someone has POSTed the ECB.
+Optionally a completion code in the other 30 bits.

+If someone POSTs before the WAIT, the WAIT immediately returns - the "waiter" must clear the ECB before waiting.

+As with all multi-threading architectures, this must be designed correctly!

+### POST and WAIT macros
+Available in assembler and PLX.

+### ATTACH with ECB parameter
+Allows programs to be posted when the child task has terminated - much better than randomly sleeping.

+Parent TCB must DETACH child TCBs when they are terminated.